What is a wage garnishment?

 Source: US Department of Labor

 Negotiating with federal and collections agencies can be stressful, time consuming, and costly.
-The assistance of a qualified professional can help ensure that you are aware of your rights and minimize your exposure to garnishment and other collections actions.
-Contact a local tax attorney for a free initial case review to discuss how they can help.
+The assistance of a qualified tax attorney can help ensure that you are aware of your rights and minimize your exposure to garnishment and other collections actions.